 After Crowds is a section on Eating and Drinking.
 My favorite piece from this section was Charlet Nicolas-Toussaint's Entry or Lord Fat Cheeks and Exit, or Lord the Gob.
 The man enters the gambling hall very well put together but after a long night he leaves dishevelled and marked with misfortune.
-Very much like the character Felix from the adaptation of The Way We Live Now.
+Very much like the character Felix from the BBC adaptation of The Way We Live Now.

 The catalogue is now available: Infinite Jest: Caricature and Satire from Leonardo to Levine

 The exhibition is on until March, and if you have seen it or stop by, please let us know what you thought in the comments section!

 If you know you cannot make it to the exhibition in person, check out the online version here.

 Nicolas-Toussaint Charlet, Entry, or Lord Fat Cheeks.
 (Entrée, ou Milord-Gorju).
 Lithograph, 1820-22.
 The Metropolitan Museum of Art.

 Nicolas-Toussaint Charlet, Exit, or Lord the Gob (Sortie, ou Milord-la Gob).
 Lithograph, 1820-22.

 The Metropolitan Museum of Art.